Production

 autoload.php

-An optimized autoload.php file is output to {project_path}/autoload.php.
-It is much faster than vendor/autoload.php output by composer dumpa-autoload --optimize.
+An optimized autoload file is output to {project_path}/autoload.php.
+It is lighter than the vendor/autoload.php produced by composer dump-autoload --optimize and reduces per-request autoload cost when you do not use preload.

-Note: If you use preload.php, most of the classes used are loaded at startup, so the compiled autoload.php is not necessary.
-Please use vendor/autload.php generated by Composer.
+Note: If you use preload.php, most classes are already loaded at startup, so this autoload.php is essentially unnecessary — use the vendor/autoload.php generated by Composer.
+In other words, autoload.php is a fallback for environments that cannot use preload.

 preload.php